 This classic jambalaya recipe has only sausage and shrimp.
 This recipe goes easy on the spices, so if you like it hot then add cayenne to your tastes.
 If you want your dish to be even milder, then replace the sausage with leftover ham.

-Make your jambalaya palo-diet friendly and lower the carbohydrate count by using cauliflower rice.
-Process a whole head of cauliflower in the food processor, and add it to the crock pot in the last half hour of cooking.
+Make your jambalaya paleo or ketogenic diet friendly and lower the carbohydrate count by using cauliflower rice.
+Process a whole head of cauliflower in the food processor, and add it to the crockpot in the last half hour of cooking.

 The cauliflower will get a great texture, similar to rice (so it won’t be missed) but offer all the flavors you’re seeking in a jambalaya, with way fewer carbs.

 You might think that jambalaya just simply cannot be a family meal when kids are involved purely for the fact that spice and kids typically don’t mix.
 The last thing you need is a kid turning their nose up at dinner, too.

 So, instead try this recipe that’s milder in flavor and spice for little ones, but that the whole family can still enjoy!

 Jambalaya is a delicious dinner option, it’s no wonder it’s so popular.
 It’s hearty, warm, easy to serve and a perfect all-in-one dish.
 However, it’s not exactly super healthy or low in calories.

 If you’re a little health conscious or have a diet to adhere to, substituting out the rice or pasta for spaghetti squash is a perfect solution

 We’ve already talked about “pastalaya”, but this recipe takes it on a little bit of a different track, and a somewhat easier one too!
 Hey, easy is always better.